 Lack of nurturing can lead to poor language acquisition, impaired cognitive development with decreased IQ, and impaired social functioning.
 Children who experience RAD have difficulty forming emotional attachments and are less able to experience positive emotions.
 Their moods and behaviour are erratic, and communication can be challenging, especially around emotions.

 As these children’s distress isn’t met with comfort, they eventually stop seeking it altogether.
 This leads to an inability to tolerate physical or emotional closeness.
 They may respond violently to attempts at closeness from others, or they may engage in self-injury.
-They tend to be highly reactive even in non-threatening situations, and have low frustration tolerance.
+They tend to be highly reactive, even in non-threatening situations, and have low frustration tolerance.

 Attachment disorders may be associated with changes in the brain, including increased volume and activation of the amygdala, which is in charge of threat detection.

-The RAD diagnosis
+The reactive attachment disorder diagnosis

 Prior to the DSM-5, there were two subtypes, inhibited and disinhibited, but now, RAD refers strictly to the inhibited type, while there’s a new disorder for the disinhibited type called disinhibited social engagement disorder.
 I’m not going to list the diagnostic criteria because they seem particularly conducive to inaccurate self-diagnosis.
 You can find the diagnostic criteria here if you’re curious, but if you’re tempted to self-diagnose, resist that temptation.